ansible/awx/docs/job_branch_override.md

-## Job Branch Specification
+## Job Branch Override

-Background: Projects specify the branch to use from source control in the `scm_branch` field.
+Background: Projects specify the branch, tag, or reference to use from source control in the `scm_branch` field.

-This feature allows project admins to delegate branch selection to admins of job templates that use that project (requiring only project `use_role`).
+This "Branch Override" feature allows project admins to delegate branch selection to admins of job templates that use that project (requiring only project `use_role`).
 Admins of job templates can further delegate that ability to users executing the job template